Ashik152508/Digital-Forensic-Tools_overview-1/Digital Forensic Lab Exercises/Ex.No.3 – Wireshark.md

 ## Result
 The experiment successfully intercepts the login credentials in a human-readable format.
 The analysis of the captured POST packet reveals the plaintext data that was transmitted over the network:

 This result confirms the inherent security flaw of the HTTP protocol.
-Any sensitive data sent over HTTP is transmitted openly, making it trivial to intercept.